ragrawal4545/ragrawal4545.github.io/cs4641-midterm.md

 **Feature Selection:**

-**(i) Visual Analysis**
-We began by creating basic scatter plots and histograms to visualize the relationship between each independent variable and our dependent variable, area burned (in hectares).
+**(i) Visual Analysis:** We began by creating basic scatter plots and histograms to visualize the relationship between each independent variable and our dependent variable, area burned (in hectares).
 Seaborn was utilized to observe the covariances between the features.
 In order to create the covariance matrix, scikit-learn’s StandardScaler preprocessing to subtract the mean from each feature and scale to the unit variance of that feature.
 These visualizations (seen below in Fig 0(a)) helped us better understand the dataset so we could determine which features to consider and which models might work best with our data.

 As a result, we observed several useful correlations in our data.